March 3, 2026

 Most smartphones will be compatible with a prepaid SIM card.
 The only barrier would be whether your phone is carrier-unlocked.
 If your phone is locked to a carrier, it would not be allowed to activate any other SIM card (other than its original one).

 TextNow Tip: In the U.S., you can get your phone unlocked directly by the carrier.
-Eligibility requirements vary across carriers, so it’s best to check their website for the instructions.
-P.S Verizon automatically unlocks their devices 60 days after activation!
+Eligibility requirements vary across carriers, so it’s best to check the carrier website for information.
+For example, Verizon automatically unlocks devices 60 days after activation.

 A prepaid SIM card has many advantages that work both for travel and for regular, domestic use: